-- Recorded the share capital increase of 11 January 2022. - Discussed and approved the financial results and company's financial statements for the 2021 financial year, reviewed the quarterly financial statements, discussed and approved the report on the half-yearly financial statements. - Reviewed the annual report on the conduct of internal controls, including in particular the developments required in terms of the ICAAP and ILAAP processes, and held various discussions regarding internal control. - Considered information in relation to Pillar III. - Periodically reviewed business operations and the results of internal control and compliance. - Reviewed the procedures handbook. - Reviewed the conclusions of the audit committee and the risk committee. - Determined the compensation awarded to the Chairman and the Chief Executive Officer. - Appointed the new Chairman and determined his compensation. - Considered the draft decision of the ACPR relating to minimum capital requirements. - Reviewed the preparatory measures concerning compliance with the requirements following transposition of the covered bonds Directive. - Determined the amount of the debt (bond) issuance authorisation delegated to the Chief Executive Officer. - Determined the quarterly issuance authorisation amount. - Considered the terms of issuance of such bonds.
+- Discussed and approved the financial results and company's financial statements for the 2022 financial year, reviewed the quarterly financial statements, discussed and approved the report on the half-yearly financial statements. - Reviewed the annual report on the conduct of internal controls, including in particular the developments required in terms of the ICAAP and ILAAP processes, and held various discussions regarding internal control. - Considered information in relation to Pillar III. - Considered the arrangements for communicating the recovery transfer plans. - Consideration and approval of the 2023 annual cover plan. - Periodically reviewed business operations and the results of internal control and compliance. - Reviewed the procedures handbook. - Reviewed the conclusions of the audit committee and the risk committee. - Determined the compensation awarded to the Chief Executive Officer. - Appointment of an executive manager (dirigeant effectif). - Considered the draft decision of the ACPR relating to minimum capital requirements. - Determined the amount of the debt (bond) issuance authorisation delegated to the Chief Executive Officer. - Determined the quarterly issuance authorisation amount. - Considered the terms of issuance of such bonds. - Monitored CRH's transactions, and the level of protection for such transactions and compliance with applicable regulations.

-- Monitored CRH's transactions, and the level of protection for such transactions and compliance with applicable regulations. - Considered and approved the recovery plan. - Reviewed the report on the controls performed by the unit responsible for auditing the receivables portfolios pledged in favour of CRH.
+- Reviewed the report on the controls performed by the unit responsible for auditing the receivables portfolios pledged in favour of CRH.